Skip to content

 pillar-content

 A pillar content, or pillar page, is nothing more than a website page that covers a broad topic in-depth and is linked to a cluster of related content.
-Generally, there are 2 pillar pages used most commonly:
+Generally, there are two pillar pages used most commonly:

 Note: You can download this guide here.

 Of these two, the most important is probably the “resource pillar page”.
 It can be seen as a long-term content marketing strategy approach to gaining website authority or reaching a high ranking on the search engine, and it’s a potential link page to various “10x pillar content pages”.
-For example, if you run a company that offers dental health products, could be good for you to create a resource page about the causes, prevention, and treatment of gum disease with a list of links to help customers better understand this topic.
+For example, if you run a company that offers dental health products, it could be good for you to create a resource page about the causes, prevention, and treatment of gum disease with a list of links to help customers better understand this topic.

 So, let's see how to reverse engineer a resource pillar page.